Filters and (Your) Questions about them

 What filters are available for Pools and Spas?

 There are lots of options available on the market these days but before we divulge into that information, we would like to walk you through the kinds of filtration systems and what kinds of filters they use.

 i) Filter Cartridges basically trap debris as water passes through the filter and are designed to run with less pressure than a sand filter system, putting less strain on the pump and giving improved water flow.
 Filter cartridges are affordable and low maintenance filters that only need to be cleaned once or twice a season which is simply done by rinsing them with a garden hose.

 ii) Sand Filters work by passing water through a bed of sand which filters out debris, channeling clean water back to the pool through the drain tubes on the bottom of the filter.
 Sand Filters are least effective methods for filtering pool water since fine particles of debris are not filtered out.
 Also as the filter becomes plugged with debris, more pressure is required to push the water through the sand, which reduces the filter's ability to clean.
 Sand filters are also quite difficult to clean and require "back washing", which means that the flow of pool water is reversed, and this needs to be repeated every few weeks.

-2. How will I know it is time to replace Pleatco filter cartridge?
+When is it time to replace a Pleatco filter cartridge?

-3. What can I do to extend the effectiveness of a Pleatco filter cartridge?
+How to extend the lifespan of a Pleatco cartridge?